Sexual Harassment Overview – Title IX

 If you are unsure about the appropriate contacts to pursue the informal process, please call Human Resources at 828-633-6491 x3112.

 If you have gone through the informal process and find yourself at the point of needing to file a formal complaint, we are here to help.

 Below is the link to the IC Imagine Board policy that includes the complaint process.
-Please reach out to one of the Title IX Coordinators below, and they will assist you in filing a formal complaint.
+Please reach to the Title IX Coordinator below, and they will assist you in filing a formal complaint.